tsantilas/BlazorApp/README.md

 # Description

-You are given a solution that contains a Blazor Server Side Web App with a Customer model class.
+You are given a solution that contains a Blazor Web App with a Customer model class.
 Write the admin panel for the “Customer” model.

 You should fork this project and provide a github link for your solution.